selinabrauns/react-demonstration/README.md

 ## 5. Feature Recommendations
-I recommend to implement following features as well in order to guaranty a better user experience:
+I recommend to implement following features as well in order to guarantee a better user experience:

 * __Snackbar or notifications:__ Especially for error handling.
 (Currently errors are caught and global state is being respectively resetted, but user does not receive any feedback about it).